 Anxiety is useful in certain situations, some of the time.
-But how do you know when the signs of anxiety you experience might be significant enough to qualify for an anxiety disorder?
+How do you know when the signs of anxiety you experience might be significant enough to be diagnosed as an anxiety disorder?
 An appointment with your family physician or a trained mental health professional is a good first step.
-However, in preparation for that visit, or to decide whether a visit is needed, it can help to understand what professionals look for in diagnosing an anxiety disorder.
+However, in preparation for that visit, or to decide whether a visit is needed, it can help to understand what more about the signs of anxiety.

-To begin with, there are eleven different “types” of anxiety and related disorders, and each anxiety disorder has a list of commonly occurring symptoms clustered into 4 areas:
+To begin, there are eleven different “types” of anxiety and related disorders, and each anxiety disorder has a list of commonly occurring symptoms clustered into 4 areas:

 - Physical responses

 It is common for adults to experience anxiety symptoms of more than one anxiety disorder.
-This means as you read the definitions below, it would be fairly common to say, “Yes!
+This means it would be fairly common to say, “Yes!
 This sounds like me, but so does this other description!”
-Fortunately, the helpful approaches outlined throughout this website can be used for multiple anxiety problems, so that even if you have 2, 3, or more disorders, many of the same tools can be used for all of them.
+Fortunately, the helpful approaches outlined throughout this website can be used for multiple anxiety problems, so even if you have 2, 3, or more disorders, many of the same tools can be used for all of them.

 - Visit MAP for Adults.
 My Anxiety Plan (MAP) is a free, online, self-paced anxiety management course designed to provide adults struggling with anxiety practical strategies and tools to help manage it.
 MAP includes 6 easy to navigate units with 45 lessons.